-For someone who doesn’t drink that much, I sure have a lot of liquor on my liquor shelf.
+For someone who used to not drink that much, I seem to have a lot of liquor on my liquor shelf.
 I guess I should rephrase that.
-For someone who drinks an a lot of wine, but not a lot of liquor, I sure have a lot of liquor on my liquor shelf.
+For someone who drinks a lot of wine, but not a lot of liquor, I sure have a lot of liquor on my liquor shelf.
+Is that clear?

 Related Links & Posts